Exogenous ketone: Ketone esters

 There are multiple molecules that qualify as a "Ketone Ester."

-The most researched ketone ester, or ketone monoester, is called D-Beta Hydroxybutyrate/ D 1,3-butanediol monoester, which is a naturally derived compound through a fermentation process.
-It was created by Dr. Richard Veech and Todd King at the NIH, and then commercialized by companies including KetoneAid and TDeltaS, and previously by HVMN, a Silicon Valley-based technology company.
+The most researched ketone ester, or ketone monoester, is called D-Beta Hydroxybutyrate/ R 1,3-butanediol monoester, which is a naturally derived compound through a fermentation process.
+It was created by Dr. Richard Veech and Todd King at the NIH, and then commercialized by companies including KetoneAid and TDeltaS, and previously by HVMN, a Silicon Valley–based technology company.

 This monoester links the same beta-hydroxybutyric acid found in ketone salts but bonded with D 1,3-butanediol (also called R 1,3 butanediol) instead of bases (salts).
-Half of this ketone body is then metabolized directly (fast release) and the other half via the liver (slow release), similar to MCT C8 oil, but many times stronger and without GI issues.
+The first part of the metabolism of this monoester takes place in the digestive system (fast release), followed by the remaining portion taking place in the liver (slow release).
+The metabolic structure of D-Beta Hydroxybutyrate/ R 1,3-butanediol monoester is similar to that of MCT C8 oil, but many times stronger and without GI issues.

+R 1,3 Butanediol (also known as D 1,3 Butanediol)

+This is the non racemic form of 1,3 Butanediol.
+It should not be confused with the similarly named 1,4 Butanediol that converts to γ-Hydroxybutyric acid, also known as GHB.
+It will significantly raise blood ketone levels, about 60% compared to ketone monoester.
+It has only been tested once for sports performance and the paper concluded "TTF [time to fatigue] was not significantly different".

 Other ketone esters

-Technically there are other ketone esters such as acetoacetate/ D/L 1,3-butanediol (racemic).
+Technically there are other ketone esters such as acetoacetate bound to D/L 1,3-butanediol (racemic).
 This diester has been tested more with deep sea divers.
 It is not commercially available.

-Another ketone ester is also referred to as a ketone di-ester which is a bond of C6 and R 1,3 butanediol.
+Another ketone ester is also referred to as a ketone di-ester which is a bond of C6 and R 1,3 butanediol or C8 and R 1,3 butanediol.
 It is recommended to be consumed with food and is commercialized by Juvenescence Labs.